We can assist you with a short sale

 - Drawback: In many cases today, homeowners do not have sufficient equity to sell their property without negotiating a short sale (see next solution).

-If a homeowner owes more on their property than it is currently worth, then they can hire a qualified real estate agent to market and sell their property through the negotiation of a short sale with their lender.
+If a homeowner owes more on their property than it is currently worth, then they can hire a qualified real estate agent to market and sell their property through the negotiation of a short sale with their lender and then move to a new location, for this the best option is to use professional movers since this can help and make the process easier.
 This typically requires the property to be on the market and the homeowner must have a financial hardship to qualify.
 Hardship can be simply defined as a material change in the financial stability of the homeowner between the date of the home purchase and the date of the short sale negotiation.
 Acceptable hardships include but are not limited to: mortgage payment increase, job loss, divorce, excessive debt, forced or unplanned relocation, and more.

 - Benefit: A short sale allows the homeowner to avoid foreclosure and salvage some of their credit rating.
 This also keeps foreclosure off the individual’s public record, and in many cases will allow the homeowner to avoid a deficiency judgment.
 Borrower may qualify for another mortgage in as little as 24 months (as opposed to up to ten years for a foreclosure).